 Do you feel it?
 There is a hint of spring in the air.
 The days are getting longer and the rain, well, it’s still here.
 But there is a beauty to all that rain, if you know where to look.
-It’s an especially vibrant time for waterfalls.
+It’s an especially vibrant time for waterfalls in Olympic Peninsula rain forests.
 Hidden in the spray of all that water, negative ion molecules are having a positive effect on your overall health.
 People often report feeling a boost of energy after being near waterfalls due to a biochemical reaction of negative ions increasing serotonin levels.

 Lake Quinault is an exceptional choice for ease of waterfall viewing.
 Located just a few miles off Highway 101, about an hour north of Hoquiam (or an hour and half south of Forks), there are up to five waterfalls you could see in one day.
 Bonus views include old growth forests, luscious ferns, the 95-year-old Lake Quinault Lodge and the world’s largest Spruce tree, estimated to be 1,000 years old.